Skip to main content

 Jewish funeral customs, explained

-Jewish funeral traditions — prompt burial, taharah and the shomer, a plain casket, the graveside service, and the stages of mourning that follow, including shiva.
+Jewish funeral traditions — prompt burial, taharah and the shomer, a plain casket, the graveside service, and the stages of mourning that follow.

 Jewish funeral customs center on simplicity, respect for the body, and a prompt return to the earth.
-Practices vary across Orthodox, Conservative, and Reform communities, but the core values are shared: burial soon after death, care of the body by the community, and a clear, supported path through mourning.
+The body is washed and watched by the community, buried soon after death in a plain wooden casket, and the family is then carried through a structured path of mourning — shiva, shloshim, and beyond.
 A rabbi and, often, a Jewish funeral home or burial society guide the family.

 Prompt burial